htaing/my-first-project/README.md

-# my-first-project
+# My First Project
-practice repository for learning github web interface
+This is a practice repository for learning GitHub web interface.